YaasirM/SPACEX_-Falcon_9_Analysis/README.md

 The failures of drone ship landings occurred in April and October, indicating that even successful programs like Falcon 9 have challenges with landings at certain times.
 These failures can be indicative of weather conditions, sea conditions, or other environmental factors that affect drone ship landings.
 Recognizing these trends can help predict when conditions are more likely to cause landing failures.

 ### Question 10
+Find the count of landing outcomes (such as Failure (drone ship) or Success (ground pad)) between the date 2010-06-04 and 2017-03-20 (completed in descending order).

 ```sql
 SELECT